AKROGIS/Observer/Observer/Protocol Specification V2.md

  * `start_key_indexes`

 ### `end_key_indexes`
-A list of 3 integer column indices, starting with zero, for the columns containing the time, x and y coordinates of the first point in the tracklog.
+A list of 3 integer column indices, starting with zero, for the columns containing the time, x and y coordinates of the first point in the track log.

 ### `field_names`
 A list of the field names in the header of the CSV file in order.